Persistence of Heterodimensional Cycles: Robust heterodimensional dynamics in finite-parameter families

 We call the largest in the absolute value multipliers inside the unit circle {\em center-stable} multipliers and those nearest to the unit circle from the outside are called the {\em center-unstable} multipliers.
 The rest of the multipliers $\lambda$ and $\gamma$ are called strong-stable and, respectively, strong-unstable.

-It is important whether the center-stable multipliers of $O_1$ and center-unstable multipliers of $O_2$ are real or complex.
+It is important whether the center-stable multipliers of $O_1$ and center-unstable multipliers of $O_2$ are real or complex\footnote{ It is well-known that the dynamics are quite different in these cases: for real multipliers, one has partially hyperbolic dynamics with one-dimensional center typically, while nonreal multipliers mean higher-dimensional dynamics, e.g. can lead to the emergence of homoclinic tangencies, see e.g. \citep{DR92}.}.
 Note that by adding an arbitrarily small perturbation, if necessary, we can always bring the multipliers into a general position.
 In our situation, this means that we can assume that $O_1$ has only one center-stable multiplier $\lambda_{1,1}$ which is real and simple, or a pair of simple complex conjugate center-stable multipliers $\lambda_{1,1}=\lambda_{1,2}^*$; we also can assume that $O_2$ has either only one center-unstable multiplier $\gamma_{2,1}$ which is real and simple, or a pair of simple complex conjugate center-unstable multipliers $\gamma_{2,1}=\gamma_{2,2}^*$.

 Accordingly, we distinguish three main cases. \begin{itemize} \item Saddle case: here $\lambda_{1,1}$ and $\gamma_{2,1}$ are real and simple, i.e., we have $|\lambda_{1,2}|<|\lambda_{1,1}|$ and $|\gamma_{2,1}|<|\gamma_{2,2} |$. \item Saddle-focus case: here either